 - Text question:

-- Comment directly within the student’s answer by highlighting a portion of the students response.
-The annotation box will appear and you can now comment on or give points to the highlighted text (see figure 8.5).
+- Comment directly in the student’s answer by highlighting a portion of the student's response.
+The annotation box will appear and you can now comment or give points to the highlighted text (see figure 8.5).

-- Provide additional comments and summarize your feedback in the box labeled “Teacher’s feedback to the student (see figure 8.5).
+- Provide additional comments and summarize your feedback in the box labelled “Teacher’s feedback to the student" (see figure 8.5).

 - Enter the number of points earned in the “Points” box (see figure 8.5).

 - Automatically corrected and scored for you.

 - You can provide comments in the box labelled “Teacher’s feedback to the student" (see figure 8.6).

 - Automatically corrected and scored for you if the student gets the answer completely correct or completely incorrect.